 On two separate occasions in the past few years (a company party and a fundraiser), the “party favor” was a small, rechargeable USB phone charger, probably the most useful and welcome party favor in history.
 The only thing about “party favor” quality chargers is that they tend to fail pretty quickly, so purchasing a good one is probably worth the money.

-This one is on sale at the moment; for $14 you can get a heap of charges, which beats buying drinks you don’t need at a coffee shop just to be able to plug in.
+This one from Anker is $30 and will give you a heap of charges, which beats buying drinks you don’t need at a coffee shop just to be able to plug in.

-For a bit more money, this one gets stellar reviews from many experts.
+For a bit more money, this one from RAVPower gets stellar reviews from many experts.

 If you will be renting a car, bring a car charger/adapter.
 Recharging your stuff while driving helps combat the “not enough accessible outlets in the hotel” factor and allows you to use your device to map your route, play a podcast or distract your kids in the back seat without running down the battery.